UK retail trends 2025: Innovations reshaping the high street and beyond

 And when it comes to paying, you want options.
 Some people love digital wallets, others prefer cards.
 That’s why we offer flexible payment solutions that fit everyone’s needs.
 With Wonderful’s One App, retailers can offer those simple QR code payments in-store or send secure payment links online, all for a fair monthly price.

-Smart payments: Powering seamless shopping experiences
+Smart payments: Powering fast, frictionless checkouts

 Successful omnichannel integration hinges on payment flexibility.
 Around 17% of consumers worldwide abandon their purchase if their preferred payment method is unavailable, making diverse payment options crucial for conversion.